aipx-proto/fluent-css/test/llms.txt.md

 ```

 #### Spinner
-The `mri-spinner` variation displays a round spinning loader instead of a loading par
+The `.mri-spinner` variation displays a round spinning loader instead of a progress bar
 ```html
 <progress class="mri-spinner" indeterminate></progress>
 ```